leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 12 - Omega/ReadMe.txt

 Changes to the SEASON_DATA_CACHE.json file
 ------
-EndTimeUTC value --> 2893423600 (so that it can still be done today)
+EndTimeUTC value --> 2893423600 (so that it can still be done today) Added the ability to activate shipping via the Nexus desktop

 Bug ?
 ---